Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/Managing_users.md

 ### Deleting users
 ---

-Users can be deleted by calling the API `deleteUser()` like in that code sample:
+Users and Guests can be deleted by calling the API `deleteUser()` like in that code sample:

 ```js